juliancito144/juliancito144.github.io/index.md

 # Julian Gutierrez's Portfoilo

 Hi!
 Welcome to my homepage.
-My name is Julian Gutierrez, I am a electrical engineering major and I plan on graduating in 2029.
+My name is Julian Gutierrez, I am a electrical engineering major at Cal State Fullerton University and I plan on graduating in 2029.

 My github page is https://github.com/juliancito144